mintedreward/heartmail/stamps-specs/sw-2002-paymail-identity-keys.md

 ## Public Key Infrastructure

-Each paymail handle `<alias>@<domain>.<tld>` _MUST_ be issued a stable ECDSA public key that _SHOULD NOT_ be used as part of any on-chain transaction.
+Each email2 handle `<alias>@<domain>.<tld>` _MUST_ be issued a stable ECDSA public key that _SHOULD NOT_ be used as part of any on-chain transaction.
 Clients must be able to locate the public key from information within the `.well-known/bsvalias` configuration file:

 ```json
 {